How to submit a paper

 Note that registering a submission and uploading a submission are two distinct steps.

 Keep the original paper submission sent for review stable; the original submission must not exceed the length of the final version by too much.
-This will help our TPC members provide comments on the exact material to be published.
+This will help our committee members provide comments on the exact material to be published and the chairs and the logistics team to select the best papers.

-In any e-mail exchange with the organizers, please include the following items in the email subject: (i) conference name and the(ii) paper number.
+In any e-mail exchange with the organizers and logistics, please include the following items in the email subject: (i) conference name and the(ii) paper number.

 Selection process

-Submissions are peer reviewed by 3 members of the technical program committee (TPC).
-When only 2 reviews are available, a IARIA expert ‘task force member’ provides a third review.
+Submissions are peer reviewed by 4-6 members of the International TPC (Technical Program Committee).
 TPC consists of international experts who are leading researchers in the field, working in academia and industry.
+The comments are intended to drive the authors to provide a better camera-ready or to improve the future submissions, when rejected.

 Papers with very valuable ideas, but in much need of presentation improvements, are given special attention; a TPC member from the IARIA “task force” will be coaching the authors to improve the paper.
 The final version is again revised by a IARIA member to validate the quality.